Uyuni to Sabaya

 Make sure you clean your bike well after crossing the salars.
 The Salar de Coipasa especially will leave a salt deposit on your bike.
 Also ensure you wear sunglasses and sun cream – otherwise the strong altiplano sun and reflection off the salars will fry you.
 If you plan on camping on either salar note that there is absolutely no protection from the wind and also that the salt is very hard so it’s difficult to get tent pegs into it.

 It’s also a good idea to check with local people on the current state of each of the salars.
-In wet season they become inundated and difficult or impossible to cycle on – and the dates this occurs can vary quite a bit year on year.
+In wet season parts become inundated and difficult to cycle on – and the dates this occurs can vary quite a bit year on year.

 Total dist.
 Stage dist.
 Description